MUzairAnees/Contact-Book-Application/README.md

 Technologies Used: Java, IntelliJ IDEA.

 Key Features

 Add Contact: Allows users to add new contacts with details such as name, phone number, and email.

 Delete Contact: Facilitates removal of existing contacts from the contact book.

-Search Contact: Implements a search functionality to find contacts by name or other attributes.
+Search Contact: Implements a search functionality to find contacts by name (or other attributes(to be added)).

+Update Contact(To be added): Implements a update functionality that would allow you to update any attributes of the contact.

 List All Contacts: Provides an overview of all stored contacts in a user-friendly format.